 Create a new workbook

-To access Insights for ArcGIS, your ArcGIS organization's administrator must grant you a license.
+To access Insights Online, your ArcGIS organization's administrator must grant you a license for it.
 If your organization does not have Insights licenses, you can sign up for a free trial.

-If this is your first time using Insights for ArcGIS, the Welcome to Insights window opens with a list of things you can do with Insights.
-You can click through the panels to learn more.
+If this is your first time using Insights, the Welcome to Insights window appears with a list of things you can do with Insights.

 - If necessary, in the Welcome to Insights window, click Skip.